trackmania-rl/tmrl/readme/tuto_library.md

 You do not need to worry about `device` and `nb_steps`, as they will be set automatically by the `Trainer` and are for the superclass.

-`obs_preprocessor` must be the same observation preprocessor as for the `RolloutWorker`.
-You just want to pass this argument to the superclass.

 `sample_preprocessor` can be used if you wish to implement data augmentation before the samples are used for training.
 We will not do this in the tutorial, but you can find a no-op example [here](https://github.com/trackmania-rl/tmrl/blob/c1f740740a7d57382a451607fdc66d92ba62ea0c/tmrl/custom/custom_preprocessors.py#L41) (for syntax).
 This argument is also only to be passed to the superclass.